lazarow/maxmodels-build-II/README.md

 ## Installation and compiling

 To build **maxmodels (build II)**, you'll need a working C++20 compiler, GNU make, and access to the CPLEX library (headers and static library).
-The build process also uses two git submodules for dependencies.
+The build process also uses git submodules for dependencies.

 ### 1. Clone the repository